Professional Volunteering Opportunities in Occupational Therapy, Romania

 Here you will find answers to the following questions:

-How can volunteer occupational therapist help in Nepal?
+How can volunteer occupational therapists help in Romania?

 What will I gain from this project?

-You will learn about Nepalese culture and its way of life through speaking to your new colleagues.
+You will spend time in local communities, learning about a new culture and way of life.
 Staff and patients will want to hear about your life back home and your family and friends.
 We call this ‘cultural exchange’ and we think it helps our volunteers gain a new perspective on life.

 What will Projects Abroad PRO provide?

 We have over 20 years’ experience of running volunteer projects.
-We provide you with the following support to make sure your time in Nepal is successful and enjoyable:
+We provide you with the following support to make sure your time in Romania is successful and enjoyable:

-- Safe accommodation with a Nepalese family close to your project.
+- Safe accommodation with a Romanian family close to your project.